CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 25 Nitana, 25 Castu, 25 Rulo, 25 Illi, and 25 Tylu (all 400-700 word monsters)
 - **Rewards:** Wardrobe: Expedition Tylu Belt
 - **Recommendations:** This is a long-term quest that can't be completed until you get halfway through the main quest sequence in the Floating City of Balance, which is a long ways away.
 These monsters are all over Oge-Mai, not just the Forest Region.
 If you want to pick up the quest now so that any battles you have against the appropriate creatures count, go ahead; however, this may be worth saving until you run out of other things to do in the entire game, especially since the only reward is essentially bragging rights and a wardrobe item.

+### Familiar Family Friends - DFO

+- **Location:** Dark Forest Outpost
+- **Unlocked by:** Balance MQ5/The Water Calls
+- **Type:** Battle
+- **Requirements:** Defeat:
+  - 5 Wignow
+  - 5 Desert Wignow
+  - 5 Dust Wignow
+  - 5 Nezthai
+  - 5 Zanthei
+  - 5 Sacer
+  - 5 Ascre
+  - 5 Belasi
+  - 5 Reenu
+  - 1 Dust Rudakai
+  - 1 Desert Rudakai
+- **Rewards:** Wardrobe: Dark Forest Roots Bracers https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;featured&#95;roots&#95;braces.png
+- **Recommendations:** Go ahead and pick it up and hold onto it if you have space.
+Obviously this is a long-term commitment!
+But some of it will take care of itself as you go.
+(Notice that three of the five monster requirements are going to be knocked out by the first Main Quest.
+Go on, grab it!)

 ### A Family Tree - MT